Ziad-Ashraf-Mostafa/Medical_images_visualization_and_Navigation/README.md

 The goal is to create an efficient, user-friendly environment for exploring volumetric medical data, suitable for both educational and research purposes.

+This a student's project in Biomedical Engineering Department, Cairo University.
+It is not intended for clinical diagnostic use.

 ---

 ## Features